nusco/sssmoke/README.md

 # Sssmoke

-Slap a Ruby script on a web server in seconds.
+Slap Ruby scripts on a web server in seconds.

 ## Installation

-Add this line to your application's Gemfile:

-    gem 'sssmoke'

-And then execute:

-    $ bundle

-Or install it yourself as:

     $ gem install sssmoke

 ## Usage

-Put erb templates in a folder, go to the folder and run:
+Put erb templates in a directory (with extension _erb_).

-    'sssmoke'
+To put the whole directory on a web server, run:

+    sssmoke

 Now open:

-    http://localhost:<your web server's default port>/<name of script>
+    http://localhost:<your web server's default port>/<name of erb script>

+## Pro Usage for Powah Usah

+If you want to sssmoke a directory other than the current directory:

+    sssmoke <directory name>

+To expose a single template at the server's root:

+    sssmoke <file name>

 ## Contributing